Rashmirashu3/Survey-Analysis/README.md

 # Net Promoter Score - Survey Analysis
-The final commented code can be found in the file "Final Updated code" The code consists of the following 4 parts:
+The final commented code can be found in the file "Code - Survey Analysis.R" The code consists of the following 4 parts:

 1. Data Cleaning